Sport in Pakistan: Athletics

-Baseball

-In 2006, Pakistan Federation Baseball hosted the 7th Asian Baseball Championship, and again from 2010 through 2017, with the national team winning the tournament from 2010 through 2015.

-Basketball

-Basketball was introduced to Pakistan around 1900 and is especially popular in Lahore and Karachi.
-The Pakistan Basketball Federation has been part of FIBA since 1958.
-Six teams play in the Pakistan first division.
-The National Women Basketball Championship is the Women's Basketball tournament.
+In recent times, Arshad Nadeem is the reigning Olympic champion in Men's javelin throw with an Olympic record throw of 92.97 m at the 2024 Summer Olympics.
+He also won Pakistan's first ever World Championships medal, a silver at the 2023 World Athletics Championships.
+In 2022, he created a Commonwealth Games record with a throw of 90.18 m and became the first ever athlete from South Asia to breach the 90m mark.

 Billiards and snooker

 Snooker is one of the rising sports in Pakistan, and it has been taken up by many people.
-There has been success at the international level; Mohammed Yousuf was the 1994 IBSF World Snooker Champion and the 2006 IBSF World Masters Champion; and Shokat Ali is the Pakistan number one player and an Asian Games Gold medalist.
+There has been success at the international level; Muhammad Yousaf was the 1994 IBSF World Snooker Champion and the 2006 IBSF World Masters Champion.
+Shokat Ali is Pakistan's number one player and an Asian Games Gold medalist.
+He also won a bronze medal at the 2001 World Games.
+Ahsan Ramzan has set a new record for amateur snooker and became the 2nd youngest champion in the world after Chinese player Yan Bingtao at World Amateur Snooker Championships.
+He represented Pakistan at the 2022 World Games held in Birmingham, United States.
+Muhammad Asif is a three-time winner of the amateur IBSF World Snooker Championship.
+He turned professional in 2022.
 The Pakistan Billiards Snooker Association (PBSA) was formed in 1958.

 Bowling

 Pakistan Tenpin Bowling Federation is affiliated with Asian Bowling Federation and World Bowling.
 The Federation is affiliated with Pakistan Sports Board.